SoloPHP/Application/README.md

 ## Router Implementation

-This package requires a router implementation that implements `Solo\Application\RouterInterface`.
+This package requires a router implementation that implements `Solo\Router\RouterInterface`.
 We recommend using [solophp/router](https://github.com/solophp/router):

 ```bash